 QuantaSing to Report Second Fiscal Quarter Financial Results on February 27, 2023

-BEIJING, Feb.
-21, 2023 (GLOBE NEWSWIRE) -- QuantaSing Group Limited QSG ("QuantaSing" or the "Company"), a leading online learning service provider in China, today announced that it plans to release its unaudited financial results for the second quarter of fiscal year 2023 ended December 31, 2022 before the U.S. market opens on Monday, February 27, 2023.
+/EIN News/ -- BEIJING, Feb.
+21, 2023 (GLOBE NEWSWIRE) -- QuantaSing Group Limited (NASDAQ: QSG) (“QuantaSing” or the “Company”), a leading online learning service provider in China, today announced that it plans to release its unaudited financial results for the second quarter of fiscal year 2023 ended December 31, 2022 before the U.S. market opens on Monday, February 27, 2023.

 The Company’s management will hold an earnings conference call at 07:00 A.M.
 Eastern Time on Monday, February 27, 2023 (08:00 P.M.
 Beijing Time on the same day) to discuss the financial results.
 Listeners may access the call by dialing the following numbers: